 I am grateful to the consultant Mr. Johnstone Kotut for his guidance, candid opinion and commitment throughout the process of developing the policy.
-Special thanks to the staff of Nairobi City County government especially the Department of Youth Affairs under the leadership of the Chief Officer- Youth and Sports, Mr. Daniel Ngari and Director- Youth Affairs, Mr. Wainaina Muiruri.
+Special thanks to the staff of Nairobi City County government especially the Department of Youth Affairs under the leadership of the Chief Officer-Youth, Talent and Sports, Mr. Osacar M. Igaida, Director-Youth Affairs, Mr. Daniel Ngari, Deputy director - Wainaina Muiruri and Assistant Director- Susan Kimani.